dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-on-mainnet.md

 by submitting an SNS proposal via `quill`.

-When running the testflight locally, export the environment variable `IC_URL` to point to your local ICP instance, e.g.,
+When running the testflight locally, export the environment variable `IC_URL` to point to your local replica instance, e.g.,

 ```bash
 export IC_URL="http://localhost:8080/"